Fennecsou/Player-Health-Changing-Script-BO2-Zombie/README.md

 You can set the value you want, but it won't change the health Jugger-nog give you will need another script for that and i don't know how to increase health of Jugger-nog =(.

-Know issue : in solo when getting revived by quick revive your health come back to a 100 :(
+Known issue : in solo when getting revived by quick revive your health come back to a 100 :(